 Premise of being awarded with a Master fellowship is the admission to the Master of Science in Biological Sciences programme of the University of Cologne.
 Please note that an application to the Master programme at the University is a separate and independent step.
 Please apply on the webpage of the University of Cologne: https://www.biologie.uni-koeln.de/application.html.
 The decision about your admission to the Master programme at the University of Cologne will be communicated to you by the MSc Biological Sciences selection committee in summer 2021.

 Master students who have recently started their Master studies in the MSc in Biological Sciences programme at the University of Cologne and have received excellent grades during the first subject modules are highly encouraged to apply!

-The fellowship programme starts with the Master of Science in Biological Sciences programme of the University of Cologne on November 1, 2020.
+The fellowship programme starts with the Master of Science in Biological Sciences programme of the University of Cologne, presumably on October 1, 2021.

 Yes, all Master courses and rotations are taught in English!
-The CGA faculty is very international and many students have an international background.
+In addition, the CGA faculty is very international and many students have an international background.

 Master fellowship holders will be supported with a monthly fellowship of 800 € for max.
 1.5 years and until the start of the Master thesis.
 During the Master thesis project, students are equipped with an equally remunerated working contract.

 Your application will also be accepted if the Bachelor degree has not yet been awarded by the time of application.
 However, it must be awarded before your individual start of your Master studies on October 1, 2021.
 If you should receive the degree after having submitted the application form, please send it to cga-coordination[at]uni-koeln.de.